michaeltelford/dotfiles/README.md

 Note: The below dependancies won't be necessary if you're only installing the dotfile symlinks.

-Both OS X and Linux:
-- git (`brew install libgit2` using Homebrew or a manual install)

-Just OS X:
+OS X:
 - xcode (`xcode-select --install` and follow prompt)

-Just Linux (using the native package manager):
+Linux (using the native package manager):
+- git
 - bash
 - gawk
 - curl